shoui520/shoui520.github.io/docs/vn-linux.md

 Now we need to install the common redistributables such as DirectX, Visual C++ Runtimes and .NET Framework 3.5 and other things that make video cutscenes work.

 !!! tip "Optional: Font smoothing"
-	You can do `winetricks fontsmooth=rgb` because without it, the font is simply awful.
+	You can do `WINEPREFIX=~/.winevn winetricks fontsmooth=rgb` because without it, the font is simply awful.

 !!! tip "Optional: Filetype associations"
-	Execute `winetricks mimeassoc=off` to prevent Wine from taking over as the default application for some file formats.
+	Execute `WINEPREFIX=~/.winevn winetricks mimeassoc=off` to prevent Wine from taking over as the default application for some file formats.

 !!! tip "Optional: GUI Improvements"
-	You can open the Registry Editor using `wine regedit` and import [this .reg file](https://cdn.discordapp.com/attachments/813105334763126814/813105422285799464/wine_breeze_colors.reg), the GUI should look nice and clean then.
+	You can open the Registry Editor using `WINEPREFIX=~/.winevn wine regedit` and import [this .reg file](https://cdn.discordapp.com/attachments/813105334763126814/813105422285799464/wine_breeze_colors.reg), the GUI should look nice and clean then.

 First you need to get the latest patches for Winetricks or else this will not work.